-More and more companies are establishing an online presence to keep their companies in touch with these digital developments.
-Whether you’re talking about a large corporation or a local takeaway, employing some form of digital marketing is essential for your continued success on the worldwide web.
+Whether you’re talking about a large corporation or a local takeaway, employing different forms of digital marketing is essential for your continued success online.

 - The amount of time you can invest